Horticulture, plant science and conservation training courses

 The training programme of Kew’s Millennium Seed Bank Partnership develops the specialised skills and knowledge needed to collect, conserve and manage ex situ seed collections.
 A combination of training activities are offered to partners, collaborators and other institutes, following a detailed 'training needs assessment' of existing experience.

-Kew acts in partnership with various universities and other scientific institutions to organise a number of plant diversity and conservation MSc courses.
+Kew is linked with various universities and other scientific institutions to organise a number of plant diversity and conservation MSc courses.
 As well as providing taught modules, Kew also offers research opportunities for students on these courses, enabling them to work alongside Kew’s specialist staff and contribute to ongoing projects.